Saturday, January 18, 2025

 Which Medications are Most Effective in Patients with Heart Failure?

-A recent meta-analysis of randomised controlled trials assessed the efficacy of two drug treatments in reducing mortality in heart failure patients.
+A meta-analysis of randomized controlled trials assessed the efficacy of two drug treatments in reducing mortality in heart failure patients.

 Chronic heart failure affects 1-2% of the adult population in developed countries and it has one of the highest morbidity and mortality rates for cardiovascular disease globally.
 It is thus crucial to decrease the risk of adverse clinical outcomes in the therapy of this disease.